 Some of the more popular agents such as PurpleBricks do have the options for local advisors to visit and conduct their processes in person.
 Bringing a more human feel into the process, giving you some peace of mind that you have someone there to guide you.

 With a fixed fee of around £1200 (depending on where you live), it seems a good deal.

 Be mindful that PurpleBricks for example, don’t operate a ‘no sale no fee‘ agreement.
 So regardless of whether your property sells or not, you are still liable to pay their fees.

-Although they give the option to pay the fee in advance, or when your property sells.
-That fee is still chargeable regardless of whether you manage to sell or not.
+Although they give the option to pay that fee in advance, or when your property sells, it is still chargeable regardless of whether you manage to sell or not.
 Many online agents operate this way.